 However, developers may have been a little too enthusiastic in unleashing supply to cater to this nouveau-riche demand.

 As per ANAROCK data, for properties priced above INR 4 Cr onwards, the entire MMR saw a new supply of nearly 27,000 units between 2013 to Q1 2019.
 Of this, South-central Mumbai localities alone added a whopping 22,000 units – comprising 81% overall share.

 Grappling with various issues including skyrocketing prices and a demand-supply mismatch, the south-central Mumbai real estate market now urgently needs to clear its total unsold stock of nearly 11,000 units – exactly half the stock launched since 2013.

 Despite high demand, one of the possible reasons for slow sales here is the large sizes of properties.
-On deep-diving, it emerges that among all ultra-luxury properties launched in entire MMR, there are significant differences in the minimum and maximum sizes of properties between those in south-central micro markets and other prominent luxury hotspots such as Khar, Ville Parle, Bandra, Sion, Santa Cruz etc.
+On deep-diving, it emerges that among all ultra-luxury properties launched in the entire MMR, there are significant differences in the minimum and maximum sizes of properties between those in south-central micro-markets and other prominent luxury hotspots such as Khar, Ville Parle, Bandra, Sion, Santa Cruz etc.

 Size-segmentation of Unsold stock (of 11,000 units) in south-central Mumbai

 For instance, property sizes of flats in south-central Mumbai localities start at as low as 800 sq. ft. carpet area and go all the way up to 4,500 sq. ft.
 In other localities, the minimum carpet area is 1,150 sq. ft. while the maximum is around 3,500 sq. ft.

 The overall ticket sizes in south-central localities skyrocket to over INR 80 crore, against INR 15 crore in other luxury areas.